blacclikemee/alx-low_level_programming/README.md

-These are entry leve codes for the C program
+These are entry level codes for the C Program bing studied in the ALX Engineering Program.